The US FDA recalled certain medications that contain the drug Valsartan due to a possible cancer risk.

 “We have carefully assessed the valsartan-containing medications sold in the United States, and we’ve found that valsartan… does not meet our safety standards.
 This is why we’ve asked these companies to take immediate action to protect patients,” said Dr. Janet Woodcock, director of the FDA’s Center for Drug Evaluation and Research.

-In Europe and Asia, Novartis, the company that originally developed the drug, said Sandoz valsartan and valsartan/HCT film-coated tablets are being recalled because they “do not meet our high quality standards.”
-Novartis spokesman Eric Althoff said after the initial recall last week that products sold in the US were not affected by this recall, but the FDA’s ongoing review and laboratory tests found otherwise.
-“The presence of NDMA was unexpected and is thought to be related to changes in the way the active substance was manufactured,” the FDA release said.
+In Europe and Asia, Novartis, the company that originally developed the drug, said that they recalled Sandoz valsartan and valsartan/HCT film-coated tablets because they “do not meet our high-quality standards.”
+Novartis spokesman Eric Althoff said that the recall did not affect products sold in the US.
+However, the FDA’s ongoing review and laboratory tests found otherwise.
+The FDA said that “the presence of NDMA was unexpected” and relates to changes in the way the manufacturer made the active substance.

 “The amounts of NDMA found in Valsartan API are much lower than the cumulative endogenous production and usual external exposure of NDMA,” Althoff wrote in an email July 6.
 “There is no certainty as to how much this contaminant may potentially increase cancer risk in humans.
 Thus, the amount of NDMA found in the Valsartan API would not represent a significantly increased risk to the patients taking of Sandoz Valsartan and Sandoz Valsartan HCT Film coated tablets.”